How to gain weight on low carb or keto

 Choose a variety of cuts of meat, including red meat.17 Here are some of the best choices:

 - Pork (of all varieties – pork belly included)

-Not only are these fish the highest sources of omega-3, but they also have the lowest mercury content among commercial fish.
+Not only are these fish highest in omega-3, but they are also among the lowest-mercury commercial fish.

-All in all, eggs are one of the most nutrient-dense foods on Earth.
-As a result, they are your friend no matter what diet you are on.
+All in all, eggs are one of the most nutrient-dense foods on earth.21

-Due to their high fat, protein, and micronutrient content they are perfect for weight gaining diets.
+Due to their high fat, protein, vitamin, and mineral content, they are perfect for healthy weight gain.
 One of the great things about eggs is that you can prepare them in so many different ways, and each one can feel like a whole new food.
 So feel free to include lots of them in your diet: